|Carte de Visite

-Seemingly named after the great Scottish king who hammed the English at Bannockburn he none the less found a part time -
+Seemingly named after the great Scottish king who hammed the English at Bannockburn he none the less found a home in the

 One of two sons born to Robert Cathcart Dalrymple Bruce and Helen Dunlop he was by 1891 employed as a Railway Civil

 Engineer – a vocation that he would later combine with his military career.
 His father had served as an officer in the 2nd West

 India Regiment, the 8th (King’s Own) Regiment of Foot and the 29th Regiment of Foot.

 The younger Robert was appointed a 2nd Lieutenant in the 6th West York Militia on 2 July, 1879.